 The timetable is given in the form of a set of trips.
-A trip represents the movement of a train between two stations where the composition of the train can be changed.
-Each trip has a start time, an end time, an origin station and a destination station.
-For each trip, also the corresponding train is known.
-Conversely, each train corresponds to an ordered sequence of trips that are carried out by this train.
-In particular, for each trip also the next trip of the corresponding train is known.
+A trip represents the movement of a train between two stations in which the composition of the train can be changed.
+Each trip has a start time, end time, origin station, and destination station.
+For each trip, the corresponding train is also known.
+Conversely, each train corresponds to an ordered sequence of trips carried out by this train.
+In particular, for each trip, the next trip of the corresponding train is also known a priori.

-Other input consists of the forecasts of the required capacities per trip.
-For collecting this input, the passengers are counted continuously by the conductors.
-The translation of these counts into the minimally required first and second class capacities per trip is based on a statistical procedure, which falls outside the scope of this paper.
-Since in the operations the number of passengers on a trip has a stochastic character and since NS Reizigers does not use a seat reservation system, it is impossible to guarantee a seat for all passengers, especially during the peak hours.
-However, outside the peak hours, the rolling stock capacity is usually sufficient to provide all passengers with a seat.
+Other input consists of the forecasts of the required seat capacities per trip.
+For collecting this input, the passengers are counted by the conductors.
+The translation of these counts into the minimally required first- and second-class capacities per trip is based on a statistical procedure, which falls outside the scope of this paper.
+In the operations, the number of passengers on a trip has a stochastic character, and NS Reizigers does not use a seat reservation system, therefore, it is impossible to guarantee a seat for all passengers, especially during peak hours.
+However, during nonpeak hours, the rolling stock capacity is usually sufficient to provide all passengers with a seat.

 Fixed rolling stock costs are related to acquisition and depreciation.
-Variable rolling stock costs are related to power supply but also to maintenance of the rolling stock: after a certain number of kilometers, each train unit is directed to a maintenance station for a preventive check-up and possibly for a repair.

-Note that, in the Netherlands, routing train units to a maintenance facility for a check-up is carried out only in the operations.
-Therefore, maintenance requirements can be ignored in our rolling stock circulation planning problem.
-Other variable rolling stock costs are related to the crew: each train requires at least one driver and one conductor, but if the length of a train exceeds a certain threshold, then a second (or third) conductor is required for safety reasons.
+Variable rolling stock costs are related to power supply and maintenance: after a certain number of kilometers, each train unit is routed to a maintenance station for a preventive check-up and possibly for a repair.
+Note that, in the Netherlands, routing train units to a maintenance facility is carried out in the operations (Maróti and Kroon 2005).
+Therefore, maintenance routing can be ignored in our rolling stock circulation planning problem.

-Given the timetable for a single line and the corresponding demand forecasts for a single day, the problem is to find appropriate numbers of train units of the different types, together with such a circulation of these train units that (i) all forecasted passengers can be seated, (ii) all practical constraints concerning the maximum lengths of the trains and the transitions of the train compositions are respected, and (iii) the relevant objective consisting of fixed and/or variable costs is minimized.
-Note that in some trains the allocated capacity may be larger than the capacity required by the demand.
+Because of the timetable for a single line and the corresponding passengers' demand forecasts, the problem is to find appropriate numbers of train units of the different types, together with such a circulation of these train units that (i) all forecasted passengers can be seated, (ii) all practical constraints concerning the maximum lengths of the trains and the transitions of the train compositions are respected, and (iii) the relevant objective consisting of fixed and/or variable costs is minimized.
+Note that in some trains, the allocated capacity may be larger than the capacity required by the demand.
 This is due to the demand on subsequent trips of the train, or for relocating train units.

-2.3 Case study: the line 3000
+2.3.
+Case Study: The Line 3000

-The model and solution approach that are described later in this paper are illustrated with a case study based on the line 3000, one of the Intercity lines of NS Reizigers.
-This line provides twice per hour an Intercity connection from Den Helder (Hdr) to Nijmegen (Nm) and vice versa (see Figure 2 and [14]).
+The model and solution approach described later in this paper are illustrated with a case study based on the line 3000, one of the intercity lines of NS Reizigers.
+This line provides twice per hour an intercity connection from Den Helder (Hdr) to Nijmegen (Nm) and vice versa (see Figure 2 and www.ns.nl).